-Smart home motorized window blinds: Best options for 2022
+Smart home motorized window blinds and blinds: Best options for 2024

 Just a few years ago, motorized blinds were expensive to install, and with few options available to even the most well-heeled property owners looking for their next smart device.
-But there are a now a range of more affordable alternatives.
+But there is now a range of more affordable alternatives

 Below are some of the most popular options available to property owners today.